The NeuroAffective Relational Model (NARM): A Practitioner Training for Healing Attachment, Relational & Developmental Trauma

 Completion of all course requirements, including attending every day of each module (up to 1 module may be satisfied through video)

-A minimum of ten (10) personal session hours. $125/session with training assistants; cost may be higher with faculty
+A minimum of ten (10) Experiential Consultation hours. $125/consultation with training assistants; cost may be higher with faculty

-- Session and consultation requirements must be completed no later than one year after the completion of course work.
+- Consultation requirements must be completed no later than one year after the completion of course work.

 - An evaluation of your NARM Practitioner Skills may be requested before completion of your program.